ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

 {: #cs_ingress_fails}

 {: tsSymptoms}
 You publicly exposed your app by creating an Ingress resource for your app in your classic cluster.
-When you tried to connect to your app by using the public IP address or subdomain of the Ingress application load balancer (ALB), the connection failed or timed out.
+When you tried to connect to your app by using the public IP address or Ingress subdomain, the connection failed or timed out.

 {: tsResolve}
-First, check that your cluster is fully deployed and has at least 2 worker nodes available per zone to ensure high availability for your ALB.
+First, check that your cluster is fully deployed and has at least 2 worker nodes available per zone to ensure high availability for your ALBALB.
 ```
 ibmcloud ks worker ls --cluster <cluster_name_or_ID>
 ```